Problem breakdown

 Start with retrieval jobs

-People return to an archive to find a framework, compare options, remember a process, revisit an example, or answer a recurring question.
+People return to an archive to find a framework, compare options, remember a process, revisit an example, answer a recurring question, or get help applying the lesson to their own context.

-Each product page should have a source title, URL, and the exact lesson or timestamped passage that supports it.
+Each product page or product flow should have a source title, URL, and the exact lesson or timestamped passage that supports it.

 Build a small proof first